Substructure Definition

 TP_INTERFACE_POS

 transition piece point.Each row of the table has 12 entries.
 The first entry defines the constraint ID number (CstID).
 The next entry define the joint which shall be constrained (JntID).
-The joint can now be constrained to a second joint, by inserting its JntID into the JntCon column, to a
+The joint can now be constrained to a second joint, by inserting the corresponding JntID into the JntCon column, to a

 TP_INTERFACE_POS